chrisvm/c_bst/README.md

 To use this bst, include the `bst.h` file into your source code.
 All functions imported from that source file start with `bst_` (ex.
 `bst_create_tree(tree);`).

+### Todo

+- an eliminate key method
+- debump method, to eliminate capacity of the nodes array